JamesvBell/github-slideshow/_posts/0000-01-02-james-bellski.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-James Bell Slide of magic and learning!
+James Bell slide of magic and learning! :tada:
 Use the left arrow to go back!